 - Non-residents: $40 per car, cash or check payments accepted

-- Seal containers and group together in boxes (please no bags).
+- Seal containers and place in boxes to prevent spills in your vehicle (please no bags).

 - Items should be easily accessible for staff.

 - Do not mix HHW.
 Incompatible products might react, ignite, or explode.

 - If possible, keep products in original containers with labels intact.

 - Please label unmarked containers if contents are known.